 The Distributed Team Model

 At icourts, the welfare of our team, clients and the wider community is our main concern.
-For that reason, from today we are working remotely, as a ‘distributed team’, operating and functioning as normal, just from different locations.
+For that reason, since the coronavirus crisis began, we have been working remotely, as a ‘distributed team’, operating and functioning as normal, just from different locations.

 It is otherwise business as usual for icourts.
 Our technology & systems mean we have the capability to deliver the majority of our services remotely.
 We will maintain the ability to service any in-person requirements for data collection, work delivery or meetings.
 Our consultants are available to speak with you instead of having in-person client meetings.